sai040413/STM32_BareMetel/README.md

 ├── main.c # Main source code with LED and switch logic ├── Makefile # For compiling the code using arm-none-eabi-gcc ├── linker.ld # Linker script for STM32 memory layout
-└── startup.s # Startup code and vector table (if applicable)
+└── startup.s # Startup code and vector table

 ## 🛠 Requirements